The cost of living in Ireland is higher compared to Canada, but Canada has a more variant economy and more employment opportunities than Ireland.

 Even if you are not from Ireland, you might be more familiar with other holidays and events.
-For example, Halloween and St. Patrick’s Day are both extensively observed around the world and are celebrated in Ireland in a manner similar to that of other nations.
+For example, Halloween and St. Patrick’s Day are both extensively observed around the world and are celebrated in Ireland like that of other nations.

-It’s possible for immigrants to Canada to encounter yearly gifts such as,
+Immigrants to Canada can encounter yearly gifts such as,

 - The Quebec Winter Carnival: Commencing on the first day of Lent, a massive celebration.